jordyorel/orus-lang/docs/MISSING.md

 - ⚠️ **Module system** – Runtime hooks exist (`interpret_module` and module
   loaders), yet the surface syntax and packaging workflow remain to be implemented and tested.
-- 🚧 **Pattern matching** – Parser groundwork exists for `match` keywords, but expression lowering and exhaustiveness checks are still outstanding (see TODO below).
+- ✅ **Pattern matching** – Enum `match` statements lower through scoped temporaries with chained `if` statements, including destructuring payloads, `_` wildcards, and an exhaustiveness check that surfaces missing or duplicate variants during type inference.

 ---